benjaminbrown038/Data-Scraping-Google/README.md

-Using Python's Seleium module to collect real estate data from the web and performing analysis, visualizing, and prediciting future prices.
+Using Python's Seleium module to collect data from Google Search Engine.

+This file will allow user to run script, input a class, and have saved images of that class after the file runs.